“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

-The DNA is located in the nucleus of a cell, while the RNA synthesised in a cell but migrates to the cytoplasms and manufacture protein at the ribosome site.
+The DNA is located in the nucleus of a cell, while the RNA is synthesized in a cell but migrates to the cytoplasms and manufacture protein at the ribosome site.

 Synthesis difference between DNA vs RNA:

-“The DNA is synthesised by an enzyme DNA polymerase during the process of replication while the RNA is synthesised by an enzyme RNA polymerase during transcription.”
+“The DNA is synthesized by an enzyme DNA polymerase during the process of replication while the RNA is synthesized by an enzyme RNA polymerase during transcription.”

-“The process of RNA synthesise is de novo while the process of DNA synthesis required a short and single-stranded primer (not de novo).”
+“The process of RNA synthesis is de novo while the process of DNA synthesis required a short and single-stranded primer (not de novo).”

 This clearly indicates that the (nucleic acid) primer is not necessary for the synthesis of RNA through RNA polymerase.